-It is agreed that employees will be encouraged to act promptly either directly or through their representatives in bringing to the attention of their immediate manager, through informal discussion, any act, condition or circumstance which is causing or has caused employee dissatisfaction and to thereby seek managerial explanation or action to remove the element of dissatisfaction before it serves as the basis for a formal grievance.
-It is also agreed that the Union, through its representatives, will use the same informal means of airing its differences with the Employer before invoking the formal procedure hereinafter described.
-The informal grievance procedure shall be initiated not later than 20 calendar days after the act or occurrence giving rise to the grievance or after the employee becomes aware of the act or occurrence, and shall be concluded within 30 days of the act or occurrence, unless mutually extended by the Union and the Employer.
+It is agreed that employees will be encouraged to act promptly either directly or through their representatives in bringing to the attention of their first-level supervisor, through informal discussion, any act, condition or circumstance which is causing or has caused employee dissatisfaction and to thereby seek managerial explanation or action to remove the element of dissatisfaction before it serves as the basis for a formal grievance.
+It is also agreed that the Union, through its representatives, will use the same informal means of airing its differences with WAPA before invoking the formal procedure hereinafter described.
+The informal grievance procedure shall be initiated not later than twenty (20) days after the act or occurrence giving rise to the grievance or after the employee becomes aware of the act or occurrence.
+Within fourteen (14) days, a meeting to discuss the informal grievance shall be held if requested.
+Management will provide a response within fourteen (14) days of the informal meeting.
+Timelines may be extended if mutually agreed to by both the Union and the Employer.